abinit/abinit/README-mkdocs.md

 to get the documentation of `COMMAND`.

+## Troubleshooting

+If you get error message about ASCII being used as default encoding on your machine add:

+    export LC_ALL=en_US.UTF-8
+    export LANG=en_US.UTF-8

+to your ~/.bashrc and source it

 ## How to add new variables

 The yaml database has been replaced by python modules.
-The variables are now declared in `~abinit/abimkdocs/variables_CODENANE.py`.
+The variables are now declared in `~abinit/abimkdocs/variables_CODENAME.py`.

 This file consists of a list of dictionaries, each dictionary contains the declaration of a single variable and the associated documentation in markdown format.